revoconner/metahuman_rig_transfer/README.md

 ### Q. kInvalidParameter: No element at given index"
 Check if the new mesh's name is correctly written in the UI and its not part of a group of heirarchy.

+## Recently updated by cemccabe77 in the community.
+Big thanks!
+## Compatible with UE 5.4 Metahumans